Fryars Bay beach near Beaumaris

 Fryars bay and the RAF Catalinas at Saunders-Roe

-Many people pass this beach and are unaware of the history of it and what it was used for during the war.
+Many people pass this beach and are unaware of its history and what it was used for during the second World War.

 In total 399 Catalina’s were modified at Saunders-Roe, near Beaumaris.
 Air to surface radar was fitted to the Catalina’s in secrecy.
 During the three year period of modification to the Catalina’s they were moored from the Gazelle down towards Fryars bay.